 The People’s Supermarket – via @ID_Designed

-A beautifully executed identity system created by… Read more
+A beautifully executed identity system created… Read more

 Logo redesign and corporate rebranding is always a challenging, and often controversial undertaking for both the designer and organisation involved.